James Harris (grammarian): Life

 James Harris was born at Salisbury, Wiltshire, the son of James Harris (1674–1731) by his second marriage to Elizabeth (c.
 1682–1744), daughter of Anthony Ashley Cooper, 2nd Earl of Shaftesbury.
 He was educated at the Salisbury Cathedral School, and Wadham College, Oxford.
 On leaving university he was entered at Lincoln's Inn as a student of law, though he was not intended for the Bar.
 The death of his father in 1733 brought him an independent fortune and Malmesbury House in Salisbury's Cathedral Close.

 Harris became a county magistrate.
 He was Member of Parliament for Christchurch from 1761 until his death, and Comptroller to the Queen from 1774 to 1780.
 He held political office under George Grenville: in January 1763 he became a lord of the admiralty, and in April that year a lord of the treasury.
 He retired from his post with Grenville in 1765.

 Harris was elected a Fellow of the Royal Society in 1763.
-He died at Malmesbury House on 22 December 1780, and was buried on 28 December in Salisbury Cathedral, where there is a memorial to him in the south transept.
+He died at Malmesbury House on 22 December 1780, and was buried on 28 December in Salisbury Cathedral, where there is a memorial to him in the north transept.